 In October 2014, the board of directors authorized the Company to raise bridge funding up to an aggregate of \$2.0 million pursuant to the issuance and sale of secured demand notes to existing investors.
 The demand notes are secured by a lien on substantially all of the assets of the Company.
 There was no firm commitment on the part of any investor to participate in such bridge funding.
 The secured demand notes each have a term of up to four months.
 The Company drew down an aggregate of \$1.8 million of such bridge funding between October 2014 and January 2015.
-Investors participating in the bridge funding included an affiliate of Evan Jones (subscribed for \$1.0 million of the demand notes), affiliates of Brian Atwood (subscribed for \$0.2 million of the demand notes) each of whom was at the time a member of the Company's board of directors.
-In connection with the issuance of the secured demand notes, the Company entered into an intercreditor agreement with Harris & Harris Group, Inc., as collateral agent in connection with the 2014 convertible notes and the demand notes in the event of the occurrence of a foreclosure on the Company's assets by the collateral agent.
+Investors participating in the bridge funding included an affiliate of Evan Jones (subscribed for \$1 million of the demand notes), affiliates of Brian Atwood (subscribed for \$0.2 million of the demand notes) and an affiliate of Misti Ushio (subscribed for \$0.55 million of the demand notes) each of whom was at the time a member of the Company's board of directors.
+In connection with the issuance of the secured demand notes, the Company entered into an intercreditor agreement with Harris Group, Inc., as collateral agent in connection with the 2014 convertible notes and the demand notes, and the secured parties named therein in order to provide for the pro rata allocation of the assets of the Company among the holders of the 2014 convertible notes and the demand notes in the event of the occurrence of a foreclosure on the Company's assets by the collateral agent.